nautobot/nautobot/nautobot/docs/development/style-guide.md

 #### Resolving Name Conflicts

 When using external libraries you may need to import multiple different modules with the same name.
 In this case, the namespace from the external package should be aliased.
-A common source of namespace conflicts in Nautobot are django packages.
-For django, packages should be renamed `dj<module>`.
-For other external libraries, use `<package>_<module>`.
+For aliasing external libraries, use `<package>_<module>`.

 !!! example

     ```py
-    # django
-    from django.db import models as djmodels

     # from within the current app
     from nautobot.extras import models